USA and the UK

 What documentation do you need to apply for an E-2 Visa?

 The most relevant part of your application consists of proving that your business meets the E2 Visa requirements.
-The following evidence are requested:
+The following evidence is requested:

-- Have documents filed by the IR (such as paid bills, invoices and sales slips).
+- Documents filed by the IR (Investor Relations) such as paid bills, invoices and sales slips

-However, you can pay for a premium processing service.
-In this way, you may receive your response within 15 calendar days.
+If you are looking for a speedier method, you can pay for a premium processing service which might allow you to receive your response within 15 calendar days.

-To apply for it, you must submit an I-907 form and pay an additional fee of $1,225.
+To apply for the premium processing time, you must submit an I-907 form and pay an additional fee of $1,225.

 Eligible treaty investors and their employees are generally allowed an initial stay of two years.
 Before your visa expires, you can submit your request for an extension of stay.

 As a general rule, you and your employees can stay in the U.S. as long as you maintain your intention to go back to your home country when your immigration status expires or is terminated.